jperon/lyluatex/lyluatex.md

 content of the environment must represent a compilable LilyPond file.

 \lyCmd{lilypondfile}
-Finally external files of arbitrary complexity can be referenced with
+External files of arbitrary complexity can be referenced with

 ```lilypond
 \lilypondfile{path/to/file}